Subspecialty training in urogynaecology, including the curriculum, logbooks and assessments

-New curriculum and logbook introduced January 2014
+Revised curriculum and logbook introduced October 2018

-Please ensure you’re using the correct versions:
+Please ensure that you are using the correct versions:

 Curriculum and logbook – post-January 2014